 4. You do not have any sex offenses

 You cannot have any sex offense convictions on your record, you are permanently barred from possessing a firearm under Washington law.
 (Most crimes in Washington that are classified as sex offenses are located in RCW 9A.44.

-Here are the most common sex crimes in Washington:
+Here are the most commonly charged sex crimes in Washington:

 - Rape in the first degree